dargueta/unicorn-lua/README.rst

 This is in a *highly* experimental phase right now and **should not** be used in anything requiring reliability.

-At the moment I'm only testing this on Lua 5.3 with an unmodified ``luaconf.h``.
+At the moment I'm only testing this on unmodified Lua 5.1 - 5.3 on Linux systems.
-I cannot guarantee the library will behave as expected on all platforms or older 5.x versions of Lua.
+I cannot guarantee the library will behave as expected on all host platforms, though I will try.

 Known Limitations
 -----------------